jsslkeylog/jsslkeylog/README.txt

 The agent library was tested with Java 1.7 to 25; as it accesses internal API directly, it will likely not work in more recent versions without updating.

+[NOTE: This branch will require Java 24 or later.
+I will make a combined release (or probably multiple ones) before this gets merged.]

 Usage
 ~~~~~